Integrating RStudio Server Pro and Jupyter with PySpark

 You should now see the RStudio Server Pro node selected under the Gateway option.
 Be sure to verify the hostname of the RStudio Server Pro node.

-Follow the steps in the wizard and then re-deploy the client configuration.
+Follow the steps in the wizard and then re-deploy the client configuration by clicking the Deploy button.

 You can then repeat this process to add all of the necessary roles that are listed above.